Recommendations for planting soybeans after soybeans

-Given the projected market prices and current production costs for corn and soybeans, many producers may alter their long-term rotation plans by increasing soybean acreage in 2018.
-In these situations, soybeans will be planted into fields that were planted to soybeans in 2017.
+Given the projected market prices and current production costs for corn and soybeans, some producers are altering their long-term rotation plans by increasing soybean acreage in 2021.
+In these situations, soybeans will be planted into fields that were planted to soybeans in 2020.
 Long-term crop-rotation research conducted at the University of Wisconsin showed soybean yields declined by 5% in the second year of soybeans and by 12% in the third year when compared to a corn-soybean rotation.
-However, plant stress caused by environmental conditions, diseases or insects can easily increase yield losses to 20 percent or more.
-This article will list the principle challenges and risks of planting second-year soybeans and provide some management recommendations for mitigating them.
+However, plant stress caused by environmental conditions, diseases or insects can easily increase yield losses to 20% or more.
+This article will list the principal challenges and risks of planting second-year soybeans and provide some management recommendations for mitigating them.

 Variety selection is your first line of defense when planting into fields infested with white mold, SDS or SCN.
 Try selecting varieties that have the highest level of resistance you can obtain for the identified challenge.
 Seed companies typically use a scale of 1 to 9 when rating the disease resistance or tolerance of their varieties.
 Read the scale carefully as 1 is excellent and 9 is poor in some catalogs, while in others it is the opposite.
 These ratings are useful when comparing varieties from a given company.
 However, they should not be used to compare varieties from different companies.

 Consider using ILeVO or Saltro seed treatments in combination with SDS and SCN tolerant varieties when planting soybeans into fields having a history of significant SDS.
 This recommendation is based on recent research conducted by Michigan State University.